-In its Fourth Assessment Report, the Intergovernmental Panel on Climate Change (IPCC) asserts that, "The global increases in carbon dioxide (CO2) concentration are due primarily to fossil fuel use and land use change, while those of methane and nitrous oxide are primarily due to agriculture" (IPCC 2007, 2).
-Despite relative certainty surrounding the existence of climate change and its anthropogenic roots, there is a high degree of uncertainty when trying to predict the effects of such a force.
-For instance, though many agree that changing precipitation patterns, melting ice caps and rising sea levels are trends that are occurring, a degree of uncertainty still exists regarding the intensity, timing and location of impacts.
-This ambiguity is closely linked to changing patterns in the environment.
-Though the general trend predicts warming for example, it is not yet clear where that trend will manifest itself (Gleditsch, Nordas and Salehyan 2007, 1), or even the rate of increase.
+In its Fourth Assessment Report, the Intergovernmental Panel on Climate Change (IPCC) asserts that, "The global increases in carbon dioxide (CO_2) concentration are due primarily to fossil fuel use and land use change, while those of methane and nitrous oxide are primarily due to agriculture" (IPCC 2007, 2).
+Despite relative certainty of changing climate trends and their anthropogenic roots, a high degree of uncertainty exists when trying to predict the impacts that will emerge from such a change (Gleditsch, Nordas and Salehyan 2007, 1).
+For instance, though many agree that changing precipitation patterns, melting ice caps and rising sea levels are current environmental trends, it remains difficult to predict the intensity, timing or geographic location of future floods.
+Similarly, though a global trend of increasing air temperature has been observed, its impacts are not uniform.
 In some regions a rapid rate of temperature increase is likely, while in others a more gradual shift will occur.
-With this level of uncertainty, prediction of climate related events or threats, is a very difficult undertaking.
+With this level of uncertainty, prediction of climate related events or threats is a very difficult undertaking.

 An additional source of uncertainty surrounds the connection between climate change and some of the expected outcomes with respect to physical security.
 For instance, as Thomas Homer-Dixon and others claim, "...environmental change may shift the balance of power between states either regionally or globally, producing instabilities that could lead to war" (Homer-Dixon 1991, 77).
 Indeed, many researchers have asserted that resource scarcity and other environment-related stresses lead directly to violent conflict between groups (Raleigh and Urdal, 2007; Barnett and Adger, 2007; Barnett, 2003; Homer-Dixon, 1995; Homer-Dixon, 2001).
 Yet, there are others who have recently questioned the link between these factors.
-Richard Matthew et al. explain that, "...environmental factors are rarely if ever, the sole cause of conflict in neighbouring countries are additional contributing factors (Matthew, Brown and Jensen 2009, 1).
-Moreover, although the oft-cited work of Wenche Hauge and Tanja Ellingsen determines a positive link between conflict and environmental degradation, they admit that the connection is tenuous at best (Hauge and Ellingsen 1998, 314).
+Richard Matthew et al. explain that, "...environmental factors are rarely if ever, the sole cause of conflict", and elaborates that ideology, ethnicity, economic factors, rapid regime change and conflict in neighbouring countries are additional contributing factors (Matthew, Brown and Jensen 2009, 1).
 At this point, it remains difficult to measure the impacts of climate change on conflict.
 Understanding these gaps in knowledge, this paper seeks to establish that climate change is a security issue for all countries, including Canada.